 Nursing in the 21st century is not for the faint of heart.
 Unsafe staffing ratios, sicker patients and a focus on patient satisfaction above all else, have created a situation where nurses sometimes sacrifice proper technique and safeguards to provide faster service.
 The bedside can be a dangerous place; if you’re considering stepping away from the frontlines, you can pursue one of the Nursing degree programs at Spring Arbor University.
-Whether you work in a hospital, an outpatient setting, or another opportunity, these ten tips for nursing safety will keep you out of the occupational health office.
+Whether you work in a hospital, an outpatient setting, or elsewhere, these 10 tips for nursing safety will keep you out of the occupational health office.

 1. Needle Safety

 No nurse has ever woken up and said, “Today’s the day I stick myself with a dirty needle!”
 And yet, accidental needlestick injuries are a shockingly common threat to nursing safety.
 High-stress situations, being in a hurry and unpredictable patients all contribute to the occurrence of needlestick injuries.
 Be sure to utilize the safety features of the needle, keep your fingers behind the needle when inserting it into the patient and place the syringe AND needle directly into the sharps container.
 For the love of Florence Nightingale, do not recap the needle by hand.
 If you must recap it, use the scoop technique you were taught on the very first day of nursing school.

 2. Safe Patient Handling